Symmetric resonance based integrators and forest formulae: Symmetric schemes

-Let us now consider symmetric schemes.
+Let us now consider {\it symmetric} schemes.
 Following Proposition \ref{prop:symmetry_conditions} the scheme \eqref{eqn:general_formula} is symmetric if the following equality is satisfied for all $a\in[0,1],\chi \in \lbrace 0, 1\rbrace^{3}$:

 Intuitively speaking the above equations provide a sufficient condition relating the coefficients $b_{a, \chi}$ and $b_{1-a, 1-\chi}$ therefore allowing us to find symmetric schemes if we specify one of the two for each value of $a,\chi$.
-There are a large class of first order schemes in this form, but perhaps one of the simplest ones is the following symmetrised version of the integrator from \cite{OS18} which was recently introduced in \cite{AB23}: Take $b_{0,(0,0,0)}(\tau,z)=i/2\tau \varphi_1(z/2)$, then by \eqref{eqn:specific_symmetry_conditions_first_order_scheme} we should choose $b_{1,(1,1,1)}(\tau, z)=i/2\tau\varphi_1(-z/2)$.
-We take all other coefficients equal to zero, which results precisely in the following integrator: \begin{equs} \end{equs}
+There are a large class of first order schemes of this form, but perhaps the most intuitive one is the following symmetrised version of the above integrator \eqref{scheme_NLS_order1_1}, which was recently introduced in \cite{AB23}: Take $b_{0,(0,0,0)}(\tau,z)=i/2\tau \varphi_1(z/2)$, then by \eqref{eqn:specific_symmetry_conditions_first_order_scheme} we should choose $b_{1,(1,1,1)}(\tau, z)=i/2\tau\varphi_1(-z/2)$.
+By letting all the other coefficients equal to zero, we recover the following integrator \begin{equs} \end{equs} { given by the composition of the non-symmetric resonance-based scheme \eqref{scheme_NLS_order1_1} with its adjoint.
+Higher-order resonance-based symmetric schemes can analogously be obtained by composing a higher order asymmetric resonance based scheme $\Phi_{\text{ NLS}}$ with its adjoint $\widehat{\Phi}_{\text{ NLS}} \circ \Phi_{\text{ NLS}}$, and fits in the framework of formula \eqref{eqn:general_formula}.
+Nevertheless, there are simpler higher-order symmetric resonance-based schemes that involve fewer terms than those written in this compositional form, and are based on {\it midpoint} approximations.
+We discuss this next.}